ADGEfficiency/adgefficiency.github.io/_posts/2021-10-18-space-between-money-and-the-planet.md

 ### Re-running the experiment

-You can run the code that generated these results by cloning energypy-linear at commit [1d19e3e1](https://github.com/ADGEfficiency/energy-py-linear/tree/1d19e3e11d2df48f3007c682afd437159651d062), and running `make space-between` to setup the experiment:
+You can run the code that generated these results by cloning energypy-linear at commit [1d19e3e1](https://github.com/ADGEfficiency/energy-py-linear/tree/1d19e3e11d2df48f3007c682afd437159651d062), and running `make space-between` to setup the experiment (you'll need Python installed):

 ```bash
 $ git clone https://github.com/ADGEfficiency/energy-py-linear